Skip to main content

 The comment is posted to Instagram, and the permission status is set to Awaiting Permission.

-Content without brand mentions
+Content without brand @mention

 Before requesting permission, make sure you are logged into the correct Instagram account.